jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 In addition to that, over two hundred of them will have been trained for intergroup living and activities and work before March, so that we have a nucleus if we only use those trained or if we only use those who belong to their amalgamated or integrated teachers union, to furnish a nucleus of teachers experienced enough to do this.
 </P><P>
 All of that calls for simply administrative judgment.
-So that these evils and obstacles which the Corporation Counsel—although he takes the position that gradualism is not necessary, he postulates
-<a name="page27"></a>to this Court in a form to require the same time that gradualism requires—seems to have no substantial basis or merit; and therefore we suggest to the Court that these respondents be required to conform to a mandate of this Court, assuming the Court decided that segregation is unconstitutional, that this or that that action is not lawful, that they do this at the beginning, by the beginning of the next succeeding school term; and, to be specific, since we hope the decision will come some time during this next year, that it be September, 1954, at the beginning of the school year.
+So that these evils and obstacles which the Corporation Counsel—although he takes the position that gradualism is not necessary, he postulates to this Court in a form to require the same time that gradualism requires—seems to have no substantial basis or merit; and therefore we suggest to the Court that these respondents be required to conform to a mandate of this Court, assuming the Court decided that segregation is unconstitutional, that this or that that action is not lawful, that they do this at the beginning, by the beginning of the next succeeding school term; and, to be specific, since we hope the decision will come some time during this next year, that it be September, 1954, at the beginning of the school year.
 </P><P>
 I would like to say as one final sentence, if I may, that America is a great country, in which we can come before the Court and express to the Court the great concern which we have, where our great government is dealing with us; and we are not in the position that the animals were in George Orwell's satirical novel Animal Farm, where after the revolution the dictatorship was set up and the sign set up there, that all animals were equal, was changed to read, "but some are more equal than others."
 Our Constitution has no provision across it that all men are equal, but that white men are more equal than others.
 </P><P>